 30.06.13.
 Repaired Novotel, Cathedral Sq

-Through a gap between Camelot Hotel & Novotel I saw abandoned Forsyth Barr & Isaac Theatre Royal, the beginnings of NZ govt's CCDU's Blueprint Performing Arts Precinct.
-If the quake trashed & foundation cracked Town Hall was restored, the Performing Arts Precinct would duplicate Town Hall facilities.
-A Blueprint cock up between NZ govt / CCDU & Council.
+Through a gap between Camelot Hotel & Novotel I saw abandoned Forsyth Barr (Crowne Plaza Hotel) & Isaac Theatre Royal, the beginnings of NZ National govt's CCDU's Blueprint Performing Arts Precinct.
+The quake trashed & foundation cracked Town Hall was later restored, which meant the Performing Arts Precinct would duplicate Town Hall facilities.
+A Blueprint cock up!

 30.06.13.
+Yellow crane.
 Isaac Theatre Royal restoration seen between abandoned Camelot Hotel left & repaired Novotel right, Cathedral Sq.
 Camelot Hotel was demolished for Central Library rebuild

 30.06.13.
-Abandoned Forsyth Barr seen between abandoned Camelot Hotel left & repaired Novotel right, Cathedral Sq
+Abandoned Forsyth Barr (Crowne Plaza Hotel) seen between abandoned Camelot Hotel left & repaired Novotel right, Cathedral Sq

 30.06.13.
-Warners Hotel demolition site view of abandoned Government Life left & abandoned Camelot Hotel right, awaiting demolitions, Cathedral Sq.
+Warners Hotel demolition site view, abandoned Government Life left & abandoned Camelot Hotel right, awaiting demolitions, Cathedral Sq.
 Camelot Hotel was demolished for Central Library rebuild

 30.06.13.
 Lawyer's notice, Warners Hotel demolition site, Cathedral Sq

 30.06.13.
-The Press demolition site view of abandoned Government Life middle & abandoned Camelot Hotel right, awaiting demolitions, Cathedral Sq
+The Press demolition site view, abandoned Government Life middle & abandoned Camelot Hotel right, awaiting demolitions, Cathedral Sq

 30.06.13.
 Cathedral Sq view across Warners Hotel & The Press demolition sites to Isaac Theatre Royal restoration, seen between repaired Novotel left & The Press rebuild right.
 Shipping containers covered the theatre facade, Gloucester St

-I wandered past The Press demolition site, to abandoned Heritage Hotel & Millennium Hotel, a wall part demolished.
+I wandered past The Press demolition site, to abandoned Heritage Hotel & Millennium Hotel (Distinction Hotel).

 30.06.13.
 Warners Hotel demolition site view across The Press demolition site to Cathedral Junction left & Governmental Departmental Buildings right, Cathedral Sq.
 Novotel blue sign disingenuously thanked Council / NZDF / CERA for 2 years 4 months occupation of Christchurch CBD post 22.02.11 quake

 30.06.13.
-Cathedral Sq, Christchurch Cathedral view of The Press demolition site (car park) Novotel left, The Press rebuild middle, Cathedral Junction right, Pacific Tower (Rendezvous Hotel) behind
+Cathedral Sq, Christ Church Cathedral view, The Press demolition site (car park) Novotel left, The Press rebuild middle, Cathedral Junction right, Pacific Tower (Rendezvous Hotel) behind

 30.06.13.
-Cathedral Sq, Christchurch Cathedral eastern view of Worcester St: Cathedral Junction left, Government Departmental Buildings right
+Cathedral Sq, Christ Church Cathedral E view, Worcester St: Cathedral Junction left, Government Departmental Buildings right

 30.06.13.
 Heritage Hotel restoration left.
-Abandoned Millennium Hotel right, Cathedral Sq
+Abandoned Millennium Hotel (Distinction Hotel) right, Cathedral Sq

 30.06.13.
 Heritage Hotel restoration left.
-Abandoned Millennium Hotel right, Cathedral Sq
+Abandoned Millennium Hotel (Distinction Hotel) right, Cathedral Sq

-South side of Christchurch Cathedral had boarded windows, rubble lying next to the nave wall & a small turret in overgrown, grass, all fence cordoned.
+S side of Christ Church Cathedral had boarded windows, rubble lying next to the nave wall & a small turret in overgrown, grass, all fence cordoned.
 The Cathedral Visitors Centre, nave walls, chancel & apse all showed quake damaged masonry.
-Christchurch Cathedral was weak stone construction, which heritage fanatics wanted to waste millions restoring.
-Never mind the swamp & CBD Fault on which Christchurch Cathedral was built.
-Across the road, a Smith crane was parked next to abandoned, part demolished BNZ.
-The fence cordon west of the collapsed western facade stopped citizens circling Christchurch Cathedral.
+Christ Church Cathedral was weak stone construction, which heritage fanatics wanted to waste millions restoring.
+Never mind the swamp & CBD Fault on which Christ Church Cathedral was built.
+Across the road, a silvery Smith crane was parked next to abandoned, part demolished BNZ.
+The fence cordon W of the collapsed W facade stopped citizens circling Christ Church Cathedral.

 30.06.13.
-Shipping container barrier, S side of Christchurch Cathedral, Cathedral Sq
+Shipping container barrier, S side, Christ Church Cathedral, Cathedral Sq

 30.06.13.
-Colombo St view of fence cordoned S side of serial quake trashed Christchurch Cathedral, Cathedral Sq
+Colombo St view, fence cordoned S side, serial quake trashed Christ Church Cathedral, Cathedral Sq

 30.06.13.
-Colombo St view of fence & shipping container cordoned S transept, Christchurch Cathedral, Cathedral Sq.
+Colombo St view, fence & shipping container cordoned, S transept, Christ Church Cathedral, Cathedral Sq.
 Repaired Pacific Tower (Rendezvous Hotel) middle.
 Heritage Hotel restoration right

 30.06.13.
 Demolition crane parked by part demolished BNZ, cnr Cathedral Sq / Colombo St

 30.06.13.
-Demolition crane view of part demolished BNZ left, reopened Ibis Hotel middle, abandoned Telecom & old PO right, Cathedral Sq
+Demolition crane view, part demolished BNZ left, reopened Ibis Hotel middle, abandoned Telecom & old PO right, Cathedral Sq

 30.06.13.
-Colombo St view of demolition crane parked by part demolished BNZ right.
-Christchurch Cathedral S transept left, Cathedral Sq.
+Colombo St view, demolition crane parked by part demolished BNZ right.
+Christ Church Cathedral S transept left, Cathedral Sq.
 Repaired Novotel & Pacific Tower (Rendezvous Hotel) behind

 30.06.13.
-Demolition crane view of abandoned Millennium Hotel, Cathedral Sq
+Demolition crane view, abandoned Millennium Hotel (Distinction Hotel) Cathedral Sq

 30.06.13.
-Colombo St view of demolition crane, abandoned Christchurch Cathedral left, abandoned Millennium Hotel right
+Colombo St view, demolition crane, abandoned Christ Church Cathedral left, abandoned Millennium Hotel (Distinction Hotel) right

 30.06.13.
-Cathedral Sq view of closed public toilets & reopened Ibis Hotel left, abandoned Telecom middle, abandoned old PO / Tourist Information right
+Cathedral Sq view, closed public toilets & reopened Ibis Hotel left, abandoned Telecom middle, abandoned old PO / Tourist Information right

 30.06.13.
-Cathedral Sq view of serial quake trashed W facade & S nave wall of Christchurch Cathedral.
+Cathedral Sq view, serial quake trashed, W facade & S nave wall of Christ Church Cathedral.
 Steel bracing was useless in the 13.06.11 quake

 30.06.13.
-Cathedral Sq view of abandoned Forsyth Barr & abandoned Camelot Hotel left (awaiting demolition) serial quake trashed Christchurch Cathedral middle, Chalice sculpture right
+Cathedral Sq view, abandoned Forsyth Barr (Crowne Plaza Hotel) & abandoned Camelot Hotel left (awaiting demolition) serial quake trashed Christ Hhurch Cathedral middle, Chalice sculpture right

 30.06.13.
-Cathedral Sq view of ANZ demolition site left, closed public toilets right.
+Cathedral Sq view, ANZ demolition site left, closed public toilets right.
 Closed Lichfield St car park garage beyond,

 30.06.13.
-Cathedral Sq view of abandoned Millennium Hotel left, part demolished BNZ right
+Cathedral Sq view, abandoned Millennium Hotel (Distinction Hotel) left, part demolished BNZ right

 30.06.13.
 Part demolished BNZ, cnr Cathedral Sq / Colombo St